Rear Suspension, Differential and Drivetrain

 The dismantled driveshafts were marked with centrepunch dots to help keep the original parts together, then dunked in the parts washer for a good soak (see further down).

 It was time to grovel under the car again, to resolve one of the problems I'd encountered when removing the differential subframe bolts.
 Or rather, NOT removing them as they were seized solid!
-Here are the offending bolts, seen from above.
-Note that it's near-impossible to get a spanner or socket on them with the driveshafts, brakes and A-frames fitted:
+Here are the offending bolts, seen from above with the diff. still fitted.
+Note that it's near-impossible to get a spanner or socket on these bolts with the driveshafts, brakes and A-frames fitted:

 I'd managed to get the nuts off the bottom end of the bolts (itself no mean feat given where they are located, inside the length of channel that forms the rear member of the diff subframe) which let me get the subframe out of the way, so now it was time to get busy with an air drill to remove the bolts: